rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

     74: humb 	48.4  31.3  94.7  41.5  45.5   55.3
     75: eind 	32.4  48.4  81.5  72.2  45.8   54.4

-In :numref:`thecsScores` (Lines 23 and following), we may thus notice that, in the 2016 edition of the *THE World University rankings* by Computer Science subject, the *Swiss Federal Institute of Technology Zürich* is first-ranked with an overall score of 92.9; followed by the *California Institute of Technology* (overall score: 92.4) [38]_.
+In :numref:`thecsScores` (Lines 23 and following), we may thus notice that, in the 2016 edition of the *THE World University rankings* by CS subject, the *Swiss Federal Institute of Technology Zürich* is first-ranked with an overall score of 92.9; followed by the *California Institute of Technology* (overall score: 92.4) [38]_.

-It is important to notice that a ranking by weighted average scores requires indeed commensurable ranking criteria of precise decimal significance and on wich a precise decimal performance grading is given.
-This tutorial shows how to relax these methodological requirements by following our epistemic bipolar-valued logic based outranking approach.
+It is important to notice that a ranking by weighted average scores requires *commensurable ranking criteria* of *precise decimal significance* and on wich a *precise decimal performance grading* is given.
+It is very unlikely that the THE 2016 performance assessments indeed verify these conditions.
+This tutorial shows how to relax these methodological requirements -precise commensurable criteria and numerical assessments- by following instead an epistemic bipolar-valued logic based ranking methodology.

 Ranking with multiple incommensurable criteria of ordinal significance ......................................................................